Donkey Derby Day 2022

 Midnight Rose

 For those who love the decadence of the Victorian era, the Midnight Rose casino is the place to be.
-The casino has two floors of more than 300 hottest slot machines, and the casino also features one of the most decorated gaming rooms across Cripple Creek town.
+The casino has two floors of more than 300 of the hottest slot machines, and the casino also features one of the most decorated gaming rooms across Cripple Creek.
 Check out the only Poker Room in Cripple Creek here, too!

 Posted in